Faiza Al-Kharafi: Awards and honours

 Forbes magazine named her as one of "The 100 Most Powerful Women – Women To Watch in the Middle East" in 2005.
 She received the Kuwait Prize in Applied Sciences in 2006.
 The Council for Gulf Relations named her Top Gulf Woman of the Year in 2008.
-In 2011 she was the recipient of the L'Oréal-UNESCO Award for Women in Science for her work on corrosion.
+In 2011, she was the recipient of the L'Oréal-UNESCO Award for Women in Science for her work on corrosion.

 Personal life

 Al-Kharafi is married to Ali Mohammed Thanian Al-Ghanim and has five sons and ten grandchildren.
-Of her sons, Marzouq Al-Ghanim is the current speaker of Kuwait National Assembly.
+Of her sons, Marzouq Al-Ghanim is a former speaker of Kuwait National Assembly.
 She spends her Summers at Lake Geneva, Switzerland.
 Her brothers are Jassem Al-Kharafi, former speaker of the Kuwaiti National Assembly, and the late Nasser Al-Kharafi.
 She shares in the family fortune from M. A. Kharafi & Sons.